rzpjunior/carbon/README.md

 ## Overview

-**Carbon** is a simple, GUI-based terminal application designed to streamline Kubernetes management.
-It provides an easy-to-use interface for interacting with Kubernetes clusters, making it accessible for both beginners and experienced users.
+**Carbon** is a simple GUI-based terminal application designed to streamline Kubernetes management.
+It provides an easy-to-use interface for interacting with Kubernetes resources, making it accessible for both beginners and experienced users.

 ## Features